ajaysubramanya26/SearchEngine/README.txt

 logs are written in under ./log/ask_ir.log folder

 #############################################################################################
-To BUILD and RUN use the following make command(it builds and run): make run_ask_ir
+To BUILD and RUN use the following make command(it builds and runs): make run_ask_ir

 Approximate run time is around 2~3mins